edward0414/DealTap-Coding-Challenge/README.md

 ### Down the road

-As the database gets bigger, we could implement data sharding to dael with scalibilty problems.
+As the database gets bigger, I could implement data sharding to dael with scalibilty problems.